rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/02-ibc-module.md

 These values are found in the keys.go file as the module name.
 By default version is just the module name + "-1".
 :::

+Execute the command on the testnet to connect the two chains with the IBC module.

 ```bash
 # This will take a minute.